440 International Those Were the Days

 2019 - The International Tracing Service in Germany said it had uploaded more than 13 million documents from Nazi concentration camps, including prisoner cards and death notices.
 This, to help Holocaust researchers and others investigate the fate of victims.
 The ITS also announced it was changing its name to "Arolsen Archives - International Center on Nazi Persecution."

 2019 - California sued the U.S. government to prevent the Trump administration from canceling a nearly a $1 billion federal grant for its high-speed rail.
-The stae accused Donald Trump of undermining the rail project as punishment for California’s opposition to the Trump’s Mexican border wall.
+The state accused Donald Trump of undermining the rail project as punishment for California’s opposition to the Trump’s Mexican border wall.

 2019 - The United Nations human rights office called on U.S. authorities to ensure that women have access to safe abortions, saying, “evidence and experience have shown that complete bans on abortions do not reduce their number, but drive them underground jeopardizing the life, health and safety of the women concerned.”